kevinharvey/hark-at-the-park/donate.markdown

 permalink: /donate/
 ---

 There are two ways to give to Hark at the Park.
-All congributions are tax deductible.
+All contributions are tax deductible.

 # Online